Undergraduate Academic Advising

 Advising in the Majors and Minors

 When a student selects a specific major or minor, the academic representative of that major or minor assigns a faculty advisor to the student.
 Although some first-year undergraduates enter with definite goals, they are not assigned advisors in the majors until they have declared their major.
 Students who are ready to declare a major may do so beginning in November of their first year (April for those who matriculate at CWRU in the spring semester).
 Students engaging in further exploration of majors are expected to declare a major no later than the end of the second year (See Declaring a Major in the section on Academic Policies and Procedures).
-Opportunities for exploration of majors and minors include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.
+Opportunities for exploring majors and minors include a Choices Fair, departmental information sessions, and individual conversations with faculty and academic advisors.

 After the first year, students who have not declared a major should consult their assigned advisor (noted in their online student information) or the academic representative of an academic department of interest for advice and schedule approval.